joelbyler/intro_to_rails_on_cloud9/ruby_language.md

 Here we're using the variable `fruits` to hold a collection of fruit names.

 ### Step 6
-Type this in the terminal:
+Type this in the bash tab (aka terminal):
 ```ruby
 fruits = fruits + ["orange"]
 fruits = fruits - ["kiwi"]